pyodide/pyodide/docs/usage/type-conversions.md

 (buffer_tojs)=

-### Using Python Buffer objects from Javascript
+### Using Python Buffer objects from JavaScript

-Python objects supporting the [Python Buffer protocol](https://docs.python.org/3/c-api/buffer.html) are proxied into Javascript.
+Python objects supporting the [Python Buffer protocol](https://docs.python.org/3/c-api/buffer.html) are proxied into JavaScript.
 The data inside the buffer can be accessed via the {any}`PyProxy.toJs` method or the {any}`PyProxy.getBuffer` method.
-The `toJs` API copies the buffer into Javascript, whereas the `getBuffer` method allows low level access to the WASM memory backing the buffer.
+The `toJs` API copies the buffer into JavaScript, whereas the `getBuffer` method allows low level access to the WASM memory backing the buffer.
 The `getBuffer` API is more powerful but requires care to use correctly.
 For simple use cases the `toJs` API should be prefered.